Wake the Sleeping Dragon!

-Background
+Recording and promotion

+On February 28, 2018, it was announced Sick of It All had begun working on a new album at Nova Studio in Staten Island, New York.
+The band spent two and a half weeks with producer Jerry Farley.
+While Danish producer Tue Madsen mixed and mastered the album at Antfarm Studios in Aabyhøj, Denmark.
+The recording process was smooth this was in part due to Farley’s early involvement, with two five-day pre-production sessions, along with the ability to record as Sick Of It All progressed on their songwriting.

+It was later announced the band had re-signed with Fat Wreck Chords who the band had previously been signed to in the late 1990s and early 2000s.
+Fat Wreck Chords released the album in North America while Century Media released it in Europe.

 The album was announced by Sick of It All in August 2018.
 The first song of the upcoming album, "Inner Vision", was released the same month.
 A second song, the title track "Wake the Sleeping Dragon", was released in October 2018.
 A lyric video for this song was released a few days later.
 A day after the official release of Wake the Sleeping Dragon!, a music video for "That Crazy White Boy Shit" was released.
 A music video for "Self Important Shithead" was released in July 2019.
 In June of 2020 a music video for the song “Bulls Anthem” was released, the video was made entirely from clips that fans submitted of them singing the song.

 Writing

+When it came to writing new material the band mutually agreed to write something they enjoyed, instead of chasing trends or trying to change their sound.
+All four members of the band contributed both musically and lyrically to the album.
+Singer Lou Koller described it as one of the most "free records" the band ever did not forcing themselves to write rigidly.

 the album title Wake the Sleeping Dragon! refers to a protest mechanism.
-In an interview Drummer Armand Majidi stated “On this record, we had a more open, communal, tongue-in-cheek approach to lyric writing,” “So many different topics were covered, some way more lighthearted than others.
+In an interview Drummer Armand Majidi stated "On this record, we had a more open, communal, tongue-in-cheek approach to lyric writing,” “So many different topics were covered, some way more lighthearted than others.
 We’ve done ‘serious’ so often, that what might stand out most to people is how much fun we had with the lyrics.
-It’s always time for revolution, so that message is loud and clear on multiple songs.”
+It’s always time for revolution, so that message is loud and clear on multiple songs."